Beer4Ever83/ipytv/README.md

 value_before_deletion = pl.remove_attribute(attribute_name)
 ```

-There is also a methods that allows to add multiple attributes at once (instead
+There is also a method that allows to add multiple attributes at once (instead
 of single attributes) in the form of a dictionary:
 ```python
 pl.add_attributes({})